Preliminary info for the 2018 intake!

 - your expected date of graduation.

 Sign your statement and submit it together with the other application enclosures.
-At this point, no statements/stamps from your university officials are required but you must also enclose with your application an official transcript from your home university.
+At this point, no statements/stamps from your university officials are required but you must also enclose with your application an official transcript and its official translation into English, Finnish or Swedish.

 Please note that the transcript of records must include the name of the degree you will be awarded when you graduate (Bachelor of, Master of, etc.).
 If your transcript of records does not include the name of the degree, you must submit officially certified educational documents where the name of the degree is stated or an official statement issued by the awarding institution explaining this.